Luxe Indian Restaurant Bombay Velvet Opens in Reston Town Center

 Chef and restaurateur Rajiv Chopra has opened four casual, counter-order locations of Punjabi by Nature, showcasing Northern Indian cuisine in North Virginia.
-Now he’s going upscale and highlighting regional cuisines at Bombay Velvet, a luxe Indian restaurant now open in Reston Town Center.
+Now he’s going upscale and highlighting regional cuisines at Bombay Velvet, a luxe Indian restaurant now open in Reston.

 Chopra refers to the menu as a “gastronomic adventure to India.”
 The chef took research trips to six regions and cities in his home country, studying recipes in upscale hotels and learning how to hand-grind spices in small villages.
 Dishes from the north, south, east, and west live alongside each other on the menu, often accompanied by footnotes recounting a dish’s origin.
 The chef incorporates at least eight types of chilies found across the subcontinent.
 Chopra hopes the distinct spices and ingredients of each region will allow diners to “feel the flavor of that location.”